 The steps for updating the software in an OS, platform, or app layer are virtually the same.
 You add a version to the layer, install the upgrade or patch on the packaging machine, verify, and then finalize the layer.
 Once updated, you deploy the new layer version, which varies based on the type of layer.

 Add a version to the layer

 - In the Citrix App Layering Management Console, select Layers > OS Layers

-- Select an OS layer and click Add Version.
-This opens the Create OS Version wizard.
+- Select an OS layer and click Add Version on the Version Information tab.

 - In Version Details: